wcd-anon/real-GNU-which/README.md

 ```
 Ensure `gcc` and `make` are installed

-Extract the tarball and cd to the directory and run:
+Extract the tarball and cd to the directory and run
 ```
 ./configure
 ```